 The Rosie Project, the story of eccentric Don Tillman’s unconventional quest for love and happiness, won the hearts of millions of readers around the world, despite his somewhat odd behaviours and his unique approach to managing relationships.
 If stories about people who see the world differently appeal to you, then you should definitely pick up Instructions For A Heatwave.
 I’m thinking specifically of the character Aoife, who has managed to build a successful life for herself in New York City while hiding a terrible secret…

-Read my full review of The Rosie Project here, and stay tuned for my review of Instructions For A Heatwave.
+Read my full review of The Rosie Project here, and my review of Instructions For A Heatwave here.

 If you liked In Cold Blood by Truman Capote, then try… Murder In Mississippi by John Safran